Our Approach to Responsible Mining

 SDG 9: Industry, Innovation and Infrastructure

-Eldorado makes significant investments in infrastructure to transport materials, water, energy and information to our locations:
+Eldorado makes significant investments in infrastructure to transport materials, water, energy and information to our locations by:

 • Prioritizing local procurement and training, building infrastructure, innovation and industry